 Section 1325(b)(1)(B) of the Bankruptcy Code provides in pertinent part that, if a trustee or an unsecured creditor objects to confirmation of a debtor’s Chapter 13 plan, the plan can be confirmed by the court only if it provides to pay the creditors in full or proposes that “all of the debtor’s projected disposable income … will be applied to make payments to unsecured creditors under the plan.”
 11 U.S.C. § 1325(b)(1)(B).
 Section 1325(b)(2) then defines “disposable income” as current monthly income received by the debtor less amounts “reasonably necessary to be expended.”
 See 11 U.S.C. § 1325(b)(1)(B).

 Trustees across the country have been using this provision to object to Chapter 13 Plan fees for Debtor’s attorneys through the plan.
 In re Hemker, No. 15-90023, 2015 WL 5262080 (Bankr.
 C.D.
 Ill.
 Sept.
 8, 2015), the trustee argued that the amount shown from the B22C form must only go to general unsecured creditors, excluding any attorneys fees to be paid in the plan.
 Further, Debtors’ attorney fees are excluded from the calculation under 11 U.S.C. § 707(b)(2)(A)(ii)(III), and thus the Debtors should not be allowed to use their disposable income to pay their attorney fees.
 The Trustee based this argument on Ransom.
-The Court rejected this argument as making an unfair treatment between a below income debtor, who was allowed to pay attorney fees through the plan and a above income debtor who could not.
+The Court rejected this argument as making an unfair treatment between a below income debtor, who was allowed to pay attorney fees through the plan and an above income debtor who could not.
 A debtor’s attorney who has not taken a security interest in the debtor’s property is an unsecured creditor who may be paid from disposable income.

-Apparently this case is part of a nationwide trend to make bankruptcy filings more difficult for the Debtor and their counsel.
+Apparently, this case is part of a nationwide trend to make bankruptcy filings more difficult for the Debtor and their counsel.
 On October 6, 2015, the American Bar Institute held a Webinar “BAPCPA at 10”.
 Attorney Caralyce M. Lassner of Acclaim Legal Services PLLC, Warren, Mich., one of the panelists, said in practice BAPCPA has been like using a backhoe to fix a crack in your sidewalk.
 Lassner stated how impossible it is to confirm a chapter 13 Plan without major concessions from the debtors or creditors.
-She also cited two case in the Eastern District of Michigan which attacked Debtor’s attorney fees.
+She also cited two cases in the Eastern District of Michigan which attacked Debtor’s attorney fees.

 Professor Lois R. Lupica of the University of Maine School of Law said empirical studies have found no evidence of widespread abuse among consumer debtors.
 In fact, Lupica said that under BAPCPA the cost of access to the bankruptcy system has increased significantly, which is keeping the poorest debtors from being able to file.